 If you're too busy to get used to these programs, or not very confident with computers, consider using Linux for your online applications (e.g. banking/purchasing, email, Google Docs, web surfing, social media), which involves no learning curve, and Windows for the rest.
 This way you get most of the benefit for next to no effort.

-You can see the need for Windows will diminish as more and more online, browser-based apps replace the installed variety.
+You don't have to be a Nostradamus to see the need for Windows will diminish as more and more browser-based apps replace the installed variety.

 Choose the right version of Linux